 View the status of an access review

-You can track the progress of access reviews as they are completed.
+You can track the progress of access reviews as they're completed.

 On the Overview page, you can see the progress of the Current instance of the review.
-If there is not an active instance open at the time, you will see information on the previous instance.
+If there isn't an active instance open at the time, you'll see information on the previous instance.
 No access rights are changed in the directory until the review is completed.

 All blades under Current are only viewable during the duration of each review instance.